Master of Deceit: How Yogi Bhajan Used Kundalini Yoga for Money, Sex and Power

 Unbeknownst to his followers, Bhajan’s Kundalini Yoga poses were his first strategic tactic designed to break them down.
 Using quick, repetitive breathing and motions the poses kept people in trance-induced states making them highly suggestible and disoriented.

-And Bhajan hijacked the Sikh religion, twisting it for his own ends.
+He also hijacked the Sikh religion, twisting it for his own ends.
 “Yogi Bhajan’s teachings are closer to a synthesis of Kundalini yoga, tantric and New Age practices than anything originating from Sikh teachings,” writes Steven Hassan, a prominent cult expert.

-Once Bhajan had fabricated a divine backstory, manufactured a fake ancient yoga practice, stole from and twisted the Sikh tradition, and disoriented his followers with trance-inducing breathing techniques, he built a cult following around himself.
+Once Bhajan had fabricated a divine backstory, manufactured a fake ancient yoga practice, stole from and twisted the Sikh tradition, and disoriented his followers with trance-inducing breathing techniques, he built a cult-like following around himself.
 He made up eclectic titles for himself like Siri Singh Sahib, spiritual leader of all Sikhs in the Western Hemisphere and gave out titles like Mukhia Singh Sahib(MSS), making himself and his followers seem important.
-Many of these kind-hearted spiritual seekers would end up being profoundly sexually, financially, physically and emotionally exploited by Bhajan.
+Many of these kind-hearted spiritual seekers would end up being sexually, financially, physically and emotionally exploited by Bhajan.
 Some worked hundreds or thousands of hours over years for no money whatsoever.
 They helped build the foundation of what became the modern Kundalini movement and Bhajan’s multi-million dollar corporations such as Yogi Tea and Akal Security.

 Pervasive Influence

 Yogi Bhajan’s “influence on everybody’s life was completely pervasive,” Gursant Singh said.
 For those that knew him or worked with him, it was hard to imagine an area of their lives that he couldn’t touch.
-Gursant Singh said Bhajan told Gursant’s wife “what to do, where to live, everything.”
-Christa Houser told me Bhajan “always had an answer for everything…who to marry, food advice, brushing your teeth.”
+Gursant Singh said Bhajan told Gursant’s wife, “What to do, where to live, everything.”
+Christa Houser told me Bhajan, “Always had an answer for everything…who to marry, food advice, brushing your teeth.”
 Bhajan was the master and he “dictated everything” Gursant said.
 “Bhajan rarely let other people talk around him and he would interrupt you.”

 Tej Steiner explains how Bhajan dominated everyone: